How to Make Friends in London

 10. Make use of social media

 There are so many student and young professional groups on social media.
-Most universities have their own groups for each cohort for you to join and connect with your peers.
-Some Londoners have even created groups for young professionals to join.
-The Gals Who Graduate Facebook group is very popular and is full of posts of individuals moving to the capital and looking to make friends.
+So, why not make friends in London online?
+Most universities have their groups for each cohort for you to join and connect with your peers.

 Tips for making friends in London